-We will share personal information outside of Google if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to:
+We will share personal information outside of Google if we have a good-faith belief that disclosure of the information is reasonably necessary to:

-- Meet any applicable law, regulation, legal process or enforceable governmental request.
-We share information about the number and type of requests that we receive from governments in our Transparency Report. - Enforce applicable Terms of Service, including investigation of potential violations. - Detect, prevent or otherwise address fraud, security or technical issues. - Protect against harm to the rights, property or safety of Google, our users or the public, as required or permitted by law.
+- Respond to any applicable law, regulation, legal process or enforceable governmental request.
+We share information about the number and type of requests that we receive from governments in our Transparency Report. - Enforce applicable Terms of Service, including investigation of potential violations. - Detect, prevent or otherwise address fraud, security or technical issues. - Protect against harm to the rights, property or safety of Google, our users or the public.